ua-cms/higgscharm/README.md

 ### Processors

-The available processors for 2022 and 2022EE years are:
+The available processor is:
 * `ztoll`: Select events with Z($\rightarrow \ell \ell$) final events

-To run a processor:
+To run the processor:
 ```
 # connect to T2B
 ssh -X -o ServerAliveInterval=100 <your_username>@m0.iihe.ac.be